-- 1. Validate successful onboarding - 2.
+- 1. Verify successful onboarding to the API ML on page 329 - 2.
 Check that you can access your API service endpoints through the Gateway. - 3.
 (Optional) Check that you can access your API service endpoints directly outside of the Gateway.